When someone hurts or betrays you, you might feel the urge to cause them distress in return, but take it from us – that is never a good idea.

 So, you seek revenge on the person who hurt you.
 They then take revenge on your revenge…and the cycle continues.
 Make sure you don’t get caught in a loop, it will only cause you further pain and hurt.
 Try and leave negativity and people who bring you down in the past.
 They are not worth your time and energy.

-Overall, is revenge worth it?
-The answer is no.
+So, is revenge worth it?
+No.

 Has somebody hurt or betrayed you?
 Join our Community to discuss.